Visiting Faculty

 UCSD Department of Anthropology

 Dr. Meir Edrey is the Professional Director of the Leon Recanati Institute for Maritime Studies.
-He is also a Research Associate of the institute and an Adjunct Lecturer and Post-doctoral fellow in the Department of Maritime Civilizations.
+He is also a Research Associate of the Institute and an Adjunct Lecturer in the Department of Maritime Civilizations.
 His research focuses on the Phoenician Culture during the first millennium BCE in the Orient and the Occident, specifically dealing with Phoenician terrestrial and maritime religion and cultic practices.

 Courses: